HyJyncks/DynamicTooltips/README.md

 ### Terms of Use

 If you like it, I'd love to hear about it or see your work.
-If you want to credit me as `Jnx`, just leave in lines 174 and 175, it adds a little not to `gui.about`.
+If you want to credit me as `Jnx`, just leave in lines 174 and 175, it adds a little line to `gui.about`.
 Otherwise just comment it out.